neams-th-coe/cardinal/README.md

 $ git merge origin/master
 ```

-You will need to correct merge conflicts, which should be restricted to `CMakeLists.txt` and
+You will need to correct merge conflicts, which should mostly be keeping the
-`config/hypre.cmake`.
-You should generally just _add_ the merge conflicts from `HEAD`.
-In `CMakeLists.txt`, this
-means keeping the lines related to `OCCA_TAG`, `NEK5000_TAG`, and `HYPRE_VER`.
-As you update
-the nekRS fork, update these three tag tags/version numbers according to the dependencies
-used in nekRS.
-The `OCCA_TAG` should be updated to the latest git hash of the
-[OCCA fork](https://github.com/Nek5000/occa) used in nekRS.
-The `NEK5000_TAG` shoudl be updated
-to the latest git commit hash of the [Nek5000 repository](https://github.com/Nek5000/Nek5000).
+`Deleted by us` changes related to removing the `examples` submodule and retaining
-And finally, the HYPRE version should be updated to the latest version in the
+the special HYPRE instructions in `config/hypre.cmake`.
-[HYPRE repository](https://github.com/hypre-space/hypre/releases).
-In `config/hypre.cmake`, this
-means keeping the lines related to a user-specified HYPRE installation.

 After you have resolved the merge conflicts, open a pull request into the `cardinal` branch
 on the [nekRS fork](https://github.com/neams-th-coe/nekRS).